-I’ve been wrongly accused of a lot of terrible things in my career as a right-wing provocateur, but this might be the worst – and the most extraordinarily groundless – allegation of the lot.
-At this point, I might be the most lied-about person since Jesus Christ.
+I’ve been wrongly accused of a lot of terrible things in my career as a right-wing provocateur, but this allegation might be the worst, and the most groundless, of the lot.

 It’s true that earlier in the week, I had sent a silly “troll” message about “vigilante death squads,” as a response to two hostile journalists who were asking me for comment.
 It was my way of saying, “Get lost.”
 Maybe it was a childish thing to say.
 I did not and would not have published such a thing publicly – but the journalists in question did, fomenting a tornado of criticism flat-out lies such as the New York Observer’s headline, “Milo Yiannopoulos Encourages Vigilantes To Start Gunning Journalists Down.”